-6 Best Trucking Accounting Software Programs of 2018
+6 Best Trucking Accounting Software Programs

 While standard accounting software works well for businesses in most industries, there are some fields where specialized software may make bookkeeping much more streamlined.
 The trucking industry is a good example — solutions tailored for the logistics-heavy, multi-modal operations of trucking companies will handle the necessary accounting much more efficiently than most generic options.